filipmrc/filipmrc.github.io/index.md

 ***
 <div class="ui center aligned container">

+**[December, 2020]** Happy to announce I'll be joining Facebook Reality Labs as a visiting researcher this summer!

 **[October, 2020]** Our paper "Inverse Kinematics as Low-Rank Euclidean Distance Matrix Completion" won the best paper award at IROS’20 [Workshop on Bringing Geometric Methods to Robot Learning](https://sites.google.com/view/iros2020-geometric-methods/home)!

 **[October, 2020]** Finally submitted our paper "Riemannian Optimization for Distance Geometric Inverse Kinematics" for publication in IEEE Transactions on Robotics.